usnistgov/vlincs-test-harness/leaderboards/README.md

 3. Remove the people the file is shared with as required.
 4. Click "Save changes"

-## File Shared with VLINCs Drive user does not show up in VLINCs's Drive 'Shared with me' folder.
+## File Shared with VLINCS Drive user does not show up in VLINCS's Drive 'Shared with me' folder.

 If vlincs@nist.gov removes a file shared with it, that file will not show up in the vlincs@nist.gov Drive again.
 The file will need to be deleted and a new copy uploaded and shared with vlincs@nist.gov.
-Using the drive_io python tools, if the file exists in the target Google Drive account it will modify that existing file, not replace it, preventing the file from showing up for VLINCs Drive if it was removed on the VLINCs side.
+Using the drive_io python tools, if the file exists in the target Google Drive account it will modify that existing file, not replace it, preventing the file from showing up for VLINCS Drive if it was removed on the VLINCS side.
 Delete the file from the source drive, re-upload a new copy, and share the new copy with vlincs@nist.gov to re-share the file.